This super easy tutorial will show you how to create your very own two tiered herb planter. Come check it out now!

 However, I completely understand that this is not the norm.
 So, I bet you’re wondering how you do this without a drill press then?
 Well, you can use the same hole saw, but just in your drill.

-It’s definitely going to be a little trying, but if you clamp down your boards like I have done in the below picture you can definitely make this happen!
+It’s definitely going to be a little trying, but if you clamp down your boards as I have done in the below picture you can definitely make this happen!

 Next, after you’ve created your holes in both boards you’ll need to drill four holes in each of the corners of each board.
 How big your holes should be will ultimately depend on the rope or twine you use.
 For instance, I used twisted sisal rope (100ft x 1/4in.) so a 5/16 drill bit did just the trick!

 1.)
-Cut two pieces of your rope in equal lengths.
+Cut two pieces of your rope into equal lengths.

 2.)
 Working with one rope at a time your goal here is to be able to make a loop underneath the bottom board and then pull your rope through the two holes on the same side of the board (the shorter side).
 You’ll then make a knot on each side of your rope so your top board can rest on this knot.